 Water is Marks natural element and sailing was an early devotion.
 He started windsurfing in his youth and evolved into high level competition.

 Mark did his electrical engineering degree in Ottawa, where he also started dreaming of life on a sailboat and world travels.
-He was living on his 26 foot Contessa, ready to leave for greater adventures…. when we crossed path…. and dream took a twist.
+He was living on his 26 foot Contessa, ready to leave for greater adventures…. when we crossed path…. and the dream took a twist.

 Mark is an engineer right through his core.
 No decision is taken without a full understanding of the problem; pros and cons are evaluated; all solution analysed and information research is thorough.
 This project without Mark would be a ship without a rudder or sails.